 Dr. Frank Rosenblatt, designer of the Perceptron, conducted the demonstration.
 He said the machine would be the first device to think as the human brain.
-As do human beings, Perceptron will make mistakes at first, but will grow wiser as it gains experience, he said.
+As do human be-

 Dr. Rosenblatt, a research psychologist at the Cornell Aeronautical Laboratory, Buffalo, said Perceptrons might be fired to the planets as mechanical space explorers.